-National Finals - Essay Writing
+National Essay Writing Finals

 There is only one level of competition for essay writing Bee:

-- EW3 (Senior Essay Writing Bee): Grades 9, 10, 11 and 12
+- SEW (Senior essay writing Bee): Grades 9, 10, 11 and 12

-- During this 10 minutes time, the contestants needs to plan on how to write the essay and they are also required to go through the criteria on which the essay is going to be graded.
+- The Essay topic will ONLY be announced 10 minutes before the contest begins.
+During this 10 minutes time, the contestants need plan on how to write the essay and they are also required to go through the criteria on which the essay is going to be graded.

 - Each essay will be graded by a minimum of three judges and the average of the judges scores will be used for ranking.
 The decisions of the judges are final.

 - The First, Second and Third place winners are decided based on the average of the three judges scores.
 The first place winner shall be ahead by at least 0.01 point to be declared as the champion.

 - Sample essay topics: Samples